-On the top row of the keys are the function keys: 11 to 12.
+On the top row of the keys are the function keys: F1 to F12.
 Function keys are multi-purpose keys that perform functions defined by individual programs.

-Fn Key
+Fn Kev

-The In key, at the lower left corner of the keyboard, is used with another key to perform the alternative function of a key.
-The letter "Fn" and the alternative functions are identified by the color of blue on the keytop.
-To perform a desired function, first press and hold In, then press the other key.
+The h key, at the lower left corner of the keyboard, is used with another key to perform the alternative function of a key.
+The alternative function is identified by a framed-up letter, number, or icon.
+To perform a desired function, first press and hold Fn, then press the other key.